-The cryptographic module performs role based authentication via verification of the PIN code for the Administrator role and General User role.
+The cryptographic module performs identity based authentication via verification of the PIN code for the Administrator role and General User role.

+The human that takes physical possession of the module and initializes the PIN for the first time is the Administrator.
 The Administrator role is the Cryptographic Officer role as defined in the FIPS 140-2 standard.
 The Administrator role is responsible for the overall security of the module.